KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Recommendation: Found `axios` in file `sheetFetcher.js`: Replace it with built-in fetch.
 8. Typo: Found `Magic Mirror` in file `MMM-FF-cht-sh.css`: Replace it with `MagicMirror²`.
 9. Typo: Found `Magic Mirror` in file `MMM-FF-cht-sh.scss`: Replace it with `MagicMirror²`.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-code-injector by shin10](https://github.com/shin10/MMM-FF-code-injector)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-FF-code-injector.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-digital-rain by shin10](https://github.com/shin10/MMM-FF-digital-rain)